 – Tell them the time we are going out.
 They cannot grasp the time very accurately, so what I have always done, is the moment when I wake up, finish my breakfast, then we will go out.
 Either that, we go out after lunch.

 Yi He won a Decathlon bag from an event, and I find it quite handy and lightweight for the girls to carry out, so I bought the same one for Xin He.
 Inside her bag, is her coloring book from Ikea, color pencils, some of their toys, 1 storybook, and snack box.
 This is to keep them occupied during waiting for meals or event to start or bus trips.
 The snack box is the only thing I will prepare for them if we are planning to be out for the whole day.
 The rest is packed by them, so sometimes I will do a spot check, if not they will bring lots of unnecessary items that will make their bag heavier.

-The whole ‘automation process’ took about 2 months for them to get really used to it and get accustomed to, By the time I’m ready, they are already outside the house waiting for me to go.
-I can still remember, during the initial stages, I was like, really literally chasing them to wear socks, shoes, why their own water bottle is not packed, why did you not bring your bag.
+The whole ‘automation process’ took about 2 months for them to get really used to it and get accustomed to it, By the time I was ready, they were already outside the house waiting for me to go.
+I can still remember, during the initial stages, I was like, really literally chasing them to wear socks, and shoes, why their own water bottle is not packed, why did you not bring your bag.
 Oh god, I really feel old after all this nagging.
 But fortunately, they managed to get it right after all.

-This is the most difficult and takes longer time.
-Because kids being kids, they are still at the stage of managing their emotions and behavior.
+This is the most difficult and takes a longer time.
+Because kids are kids, they are still at the stage of managing their emotions and behavior.
 They do not have a sense of danger, especially for Xin He.
-When I started instructing them by asking them to hold on to the stroller wherever we go, it’s pretty difficult as Xin He tends to let go whenever she saw something interest her.
+When I started instructing them by asking them to hold on to the stroller wherever we go, it’s pretty difficult as Xin He tends to let go whenever she saw something interesting to her.

 So now my “chant” is